What No One's Thinking: Promotion

 AJR released a snippet of the track "I'm Sorry You Went Crazy" in February 2025.
 AJR announced the Somewhere in the Sky Tour in March 2025, scheduled to begin in July and take place exclusively in amphitheaters.
 In June, the band announced What No One's Thinking as their next extended play.
 On June 26, behind-the-scenes footage of a music video for "Betty" was shown, announcing it as a single to release on July 9.
 On June 29, the song made its live debut during a concert in China, followed by a performance on Jimmy Kimmel Live! on July 8.
 The music video for "Betty" was published alongside the single, utilizing pixilation as lead singer Jack Met performs the song alone in his attic.
-On the same day, the EP was announced to release on August 29 and its tracklist was revealed, including "Betty" as the third of five songs.
-It will be independently released via the band's label AJR Productions.
+On the same day, the EP was announced to be released on August 29 and its tracklist was revealed, including "Betty" as the third of five songs.
+It would be independently released via the band's label AJR Productions.
 On August 25, AJR announced that What No One's Thinking would be delayed by a week to September 5, stating that the EP "wasn't finished yet".